hundredrabbits/thebook/north_pacific_logbook.md

 When parts fail on our boat we repair them, and we do the same for our PCs.
 Nowadays it is commonplace to trash a device when it stops working, contributing to the growing problem of e-waste in the world.
 Replacing broken components is important, as manufacturing a new PC makes a far bigger ecological footprint than manufacturing a new replacement part.

 * * *

-##### 2200
-At this point, the GRIB files are so old that there is no way to know whether there is still a patch of bad weather ahead or not.
-The wind is definitely increasing, but remains manageable.
-We keep our course east, with little to no adjustments.
-I am inside, wrapped in a blanket, and gaze outside every 20 minutes or so, the time it takes for a ship to catch up.
-I also check AIS often.
-I look at Navionics too, although there is little point in checking our progress every hour, it is better to check a the end of the day.
-We measure our advancements from 0900-2100, as 0900 was the time we departed from Shimoda.
-It is strange to think that we were in Japan, that we made it, had a lovely time there, and left.
-I almost don't believe it, and I know I'll likely think the same of this passage.
-Some things we do are just too crazy, even for me to believe.
-A small plastic boat sailing around the Pacific.

-I'd rather be here than on a plane though, that much is sure, as I hate to be bombarded with advertisements.
-Visiting an airport is an attack on the senses, a place of masterful trickery, where you are made to walk through rows of gifts shops, perfume stands, jewelers... the only way to have peace and quiet is to go to a paid lounge.
-Quiet and comfort comes with a price tag, only to those who can pay.
-If you're tight on cash, all you can do is endure.
-It's crazy to think that people thought it a good idea to do this, who would design such a space?
-Such a world centered not on the well-being of people, but on how well they can trick them into spending.
-It is like this was designed by beings who've no idea what humans need, by creatures who have no empathy.
-That episode of *Black Mirror* where people run on treadmills for money, and pay not to see ads in their rooms, feels all too true while in airports.

 \newpage